aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   Path to Manifest file relative to the root folder
     -   For a Javascript program, the `package.json` file
     -   For a Python program, the `requirements.txt` file

+## Appendix

+### Differences between this doc and v1.0.0 of Toolkit

+-   Lambda Handlers no longer associated with SAM Templates

+### Sample Debug Configurations

 ---